emmt/OptimPackNextGen.jl/README.md

 problem are used to identify the actual cost function code that is called.

-The weight and the clear flag arguments are intended for building composite cost functions as a weighted sum of cost functions.
+The weight and the clear flag arguments are intended for building composite cost functions as a weighted sum of cost functions without sacrifying efficiency.

 For instance, we implement the parameters of a *maximum a posteriori* (MAP) cost function as: